jmcancode/web3-demo/README.md

 ```
 # Install Dependencies
 ```
-npm install
+yarn install
 ```
 # Web3 decentralized backend
 You'll need a Moralis account to this part.
-In the .env file add your appId & server url.
+In the .env file add your appId & server url to connect your server.